"The Rules of the Cookie Exchange"

 and bind little cookie recipe cookbooks as a parting gift.

 7. Christmas attire is encouraged!
+(Or particular party

 This helps sets the mood.
 Or the dress theme of your